sftpgo/docs/docs/plugins/ldap-auth.md

 There are two alternative ways to configure LDAP.
 Pick **one**:

 - **WebAdmin UI** — you set two environment variables to enable the LDAP section in the WebAdmin and register the plugin; every LDAP setting is then entered through the form.
 The configuration is persisted in the database (encrypted where appropriate) and replicated across HA nodes.
-The form exposes URL, Base DN, Bind DN, password, search query, group attributes, primary/secondary/membership group prefixes, and skip TLS verify.
+The form exposes URL, Base DN, Bind DN, password, search query, group attributes, primary/secondary/membership/role group prefixes, require group membership, require existing users, and skip TLS verify.
 - **Environment variables / configuration file** — every option is set through environment variables (or, for multi-directory federation, a JSON configuration file).
-Required when you need advanced options that the form does not expose: STARTTLS, custom CA certificates, authentication caching, base directory for auto-created users, user-must-pre-exist mode, multi-directory federation.
+Required when you need advanced options that the form does not expose: STARTTLS, custom CA certificates, authentication caching, base directory for auto-created users, multi-directory federation.

 :warning: Any configuration change requires a service restart to take effect (e.g. `systemctl restart sftpgo` on Linux, `Restart-Service sftpgo` on Windows).